OHDSI/Themis/docs/pages/observation/multiple_races_per_person.md

 **What do I do if my race source value isn’t present as a standard concept_id with domain_id = ‘Race’?**

-•If you have race source values which don’t map to a standard concept_id with domain_id = ‘Race’, please utilize the [community mapping contribution](https://github.com/OHDSI/Vocabulary-v5.0/wiki/Community-contribution) to incorporate your race terms into the OHDSI vocabularies.
+•If you have race source values which don’t map to a standard concept_id with domain_id = ‘Race’, create an issue in the [Themis Github](https://github.com/OHDSI/Themis/issues).

 **What date do I put into the OBSERVATION.observation_date for the records?**